MABeeskow/PySILLS/README.md

 ## ⚠️ Pre-release comment / disclaimer

 I am aware of the fact that there are still some bugs and some of them can also cause a crash of the program.
-But, those bugs are the reason why I have decided to publish this pre-realse version, because, as a developer, I see everywhere constructon sites in the code, but I would like to know which ones are the most important.
-It is possible that different users have different ideas how a mineral or fluid inclusion analysis project should be done.
+But, those bugs are the reason why I have decided to publish this pre-release version, because, as a developer, I see everywhere construction sites in the code, but I would like to know which ones are the most important.
+So, it is possible that different users have different ideas how a mineral or fluid inclusion analysis project should be done.
 I have developed PySILLS with my workflow in my mind.
-Now, the goal is to make it also applicable for your workflows.
+Now, the goal is to make it also applicable for your workflow.

 Let's catch the bugs and smash them! 👊🪲🪳